 Benzinga and Seeking Alpha are two of the top platforms for stock market news and analysis.
 Both platforms offer real-time updates throughout the trading day as well as stock research to help you trade and invest more effectively.
 Benzinga’s premium service, Benzinga Pro, offers real-time news alerts, while Seeking Alpha Premium gives you access to top-rated stock ideas.

-In this guide, we’ll compare Benzinga vs. Seeking Alpha to help you decide which service is better for you.
+If you’re thinking about signing up for Benzinga Pro or Seeking Alpha Premium, this guide is for you.
+We’ll compare Benzinga vs. Seeking Alpha to help you decide which service is better.
 We’ll also look specifically at what Benzinga Pro and Seeking Alpha Premium can offer.

 About Benzinga and Seeking Alpha

 Benzinga is an online market news platform launched in 2010.
 The platform offers free market news updates, in-depth stock research, and a paid newswire service.
 Benzinga has more than 45 million monthly readers.